Skip to content

 Tavy and Tamar Apple Group

-The group is based on the Bere Peninsula in west Devon and is mainly concerned with orchards on the peninsula.
+Tavy and Tamar Apple Group is based on the Bere Peninsula in west Devon and is mainly concerned with orchards on the peninsula.
 They encourage the rejuvenation of local orchards through best practice and sustainable management.
-Through grafting, training and community events like Apple Fest, the group helps preserve rare local apples while passing on orchard skills to new generations.
-They manage historic orchards, provide equipment for juice and cider making and foster biodiversity by protecting these rich habitats.
+Through grafting, training and community events such as Apple Fest, the group helps preserve rare local apples while passing on orchard skills to new generations.
+They manage historic orchards, provide equipment for juice and cider-making and foster biodiversity by protecting these rich habitats.
 Their work ensures that the Tamar Valley’s orchard heritage remains a living part of the landscape and community.

 If you’re doing something to help nature thrive, please share it on the Devon Nature Recovery Delivery Map to inspire others to take action.